Landed Cost Calculation Guide

 Worked scenario

-Worked example with realistic overhead
+Worked landed cost example with realistic import overhead

 Batch: 1,500 units from an overseas supplier.